awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_windows.md

-# Getting Started with the Windows Device Simulator<a name="getting_started_windows"></a>
+# Getting started with the Windows Device Simulator<a name="getting_started_windows"></a>

 This tutorial provides instructions for getting started with the FreeRTOS Windows Device Simulator\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
+See [First steps](freertos-prereqs.md) for instructions\.
 In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 FreeRTOS is released as a zip file that contains the FreeRTOS libraries and sample applications for the platform you specify\.
 To run the samples on a Windows machine, download the libraries and samples ported to run on Windows\.
 This set of files is referred to as the FreeRTOS simulator for Windows\.

+**Note**
+This tutorial cannot be successfully run on Amazon EC2 Windows instances\.

-## Set Up Your Development Environment<a name="win-setup-env"></a>
+## Set up your development environment<a name="win-setup-env"></a>

 1. Install the latest version of [WinPCap](https://www.winpcap.org/)\.